 A summary of all changes to RRHA's ACOP and Administrative Plan are attached to this Plan as Exhibits B.1-2 and B.1-3, respectively.
-A revised Criminal Background Eligibility Criteria, which is applicable to the ACOP and Administrative Plan, is attached to this Plan as Exhibit B.1-4.

 Financial Resources

 Attached to this Plan, as Exhibit B.1-5, is a summary of RRHA's financial resources.
 This summary includes, without limitation, operating, capital, and other anticipated federal resources available to RRHA, as well as tenant rents and other income - including non-federal sources of funds - available to support public housing or tenant-based assistance.
 This summary also provides RRHA's planed use(s) for each resource.